Have you ever thought about turning your Twitter scrolling into cash? Affiliate marketing on Twitter can be hugely profitable if done the right way.

 So, an example could be; a thread called ‘5 ways to drive massive traffic to Twitter account’ and then link to a Twitter growth course you know is good.

 The best way to get your audience to trust you is to offer a free lead magnet in exchange for an email address.

 Again, this has to be highly relevant to your followers and value-packed.

 But once you build an email list, you can promote affiliate products for years to come.
 Your email list is your own and can never be taken away like a social account.

-When email marketing, aim to put out value more than you do promotions.
+When email marketing, the aim is to put out value more than promotions.
 A 3-1 ratio which is x3 value emails and x1 affiliate promotion should work well.

 Direct Messaging (DM)

 The DMs are the place to build relationships and even make affiliate sales.

 Don’t just talk to people in the hope of making a sale though.
 Talk like a real human, ask questions about the person and try to help with any struggles they have.

 I’ve had many people reach out to me and just sell.
 This is not the way to make me buy something and I would think many other people are the same.